 Like my Mom my sister Banu is an avid gardener too.
 Banu enjoys it so much that just like my Mom she will spend hours in her backyard and lose track of time.
 And just like Mom Banu loves growing vegetables too.
 My Mom would grow every vegetable imaginable, even tropical veggies, which are hard to find in Louisiana where she lived, she would grow these from seed.
 Banu is just like my Mom 😀🍅🍆🌶🌽.

 Banu’s veggie plants produce a bounty of vegetables.
 She grows eggplants, pumpkins, squash, cucumbers, tomatoes, green beans, peas, all types of herbs, carrots, arugala, lettuce, and turnips, just to name a few.
 Basically anything you may buy at the farmer’s market, she grows in her veggie patch.

-Hydrangeas in my sister’s shady garden are taller than me!
+Hydrangeas in my sister’s garden are taller than me!
 Covered in lush pink, white and pale-blue blooms, hydrangeas in Banu’s garden couldn’t be any happier.

 What I appreciate in Banu’s garden is her ability to layer bushes and plants in various textures, colors, and shapes.
 Variegated plants, beautiful hostas, Russian sage, and evergreen bushes create a lovely natural border in Banu’s garden.

-Banu’s garden is a little piece of emerald green heaven where one can spend countless hours lounging and soaking in the beauty of this serene shady landscape.
+Banu’s garden is a little piece of emerald green heaven where one can spend hours lounging and soaking in the beauty of this serene shady landscape.